olorton/k8s-load-balancing-test/README.md

 The line `External Traffic Policy:  Cluster` is interesting because this describes the traffic as being _evenly distributed_ between each endpoint within the cluster (default behavior).

+### Verifying the pods are returning different IDs in their responses

 You will remember that each application pod returns a unique ID when that page is requested over http.
 Curl can be run in a loop to verify that the traffic is being evenly distributed.

     $ for i in {1..20}; do echo "$(curl -s lb-test.dev)"; done